 In other words, running in narrow, stiff shoes pushes the joints that make up the front of the foot out of a safe range which can impair your ability to uphold safe mechanics.
 These are just one of the many damaging impediments caused by narrow footwear that’ll keep injuries going.

 Another point worth mentioning is narrow running shoes are not ideal for the anatomical health of the foot whereby routine use of these shoes will give rise to an abnormally narrow forefoot with reduced space between each toe, especially reduced space between the hallux (big toe) and the other toes.

 Comparatively, a larger distance between the big toe and the smaller toes (shown below) goes a long way for improving injury prevention.

-- A larger separation distance enables the big toe to freely assist in plantar loading distribution, directional stability and weight shifting during forefoot running.
+A long line of studies have found that a larger separation distance between the big and second toes enables the big toe to actively assist in plantar loading distribution, directional stability and weight shifting during forefoot running.

 Chou, S. W., Cheng, H. Y., Chen, J. H., Ju, Y. Y., Lin, Y. C., et al (2009).
 The role of the great toe in balance performance.
 Journal of Orthopaedic Research, 27, 549–554.

 Ku, P. X., Abu Osman, N. A., Yusof, A., & Wan Abas, W. A. (2012).
 The effect on human balance of standing with toe-extension.
 PLoS ONE, 7, e41539.